siraben/website/_posts/2022-11-13-buckeye-writeup.md

 ---
 layout: post
 title: BuckeyeCTF 2022 Writeup - Nile & Andes
+subtitle: Blockchain-oriented challenges that demonstrate that security is a social process just as much as it is technical.
 tags:
 - ctf
 - blockchain
 date: 2022-11-13 02:30 -0600
 ---

-Despite having [worked](https://www.certora.com/) with smart contract security, I have never actually performed an attack before---until now.
+Despite having [worked](https://certora.com/) with smart contract security, I have never actually performed an attack before---until now.
 Let's take a look at some not-so-smart contracts, shall we?